urbanjost/M_unicode/README.md

 the unprintable control characters.
 The letters a-z,A-Z and digits 0-9 and underscore are the only characters allowed in operator symbols.
-These same characters and the "special" characters (the remaining printable ASCII 7-bit characters) are used for bracketing, and various forms of separating and delimiting other lexical tokens.
+These same characters and the "special" characters (the remaining printable ASCII 7-bit characters) are used for operators and bracketing, and various forms of separating and delimiting other lexical tokens.

 But what about other non-ASCII-7 characters representable by the processor?
 Possibilities include the extended ASCII characters or